Skip to main content

 But there's more to it than that.

-- Beneficial microorganisms naturally present from the mealworm gut
+• Beneficial microorganisms are naturally present in the mealworm gut

 But it also raises a question.